Student Right to Know

-Family Education Rights and Privacy Act (FERPA) is a federal law that is meant to protect the privacy educational records.
-FERPA gives students the right to review of educational records and provide consent for the disclosure of their records.
+Family Education Rights and Privacy Act (FERPA) is a federal law that is meant to protect the privacy of educational records.
+FERPA gives students the right to review educational records and provide consent for the disclosure of their records.

 Facilities and Services Available to Students with Disabilities